 Sometimes it makes sense to elect just one person.
 For example, a nation would only ever choose one president at a time.
-However, when electing a legislative body, there is a real decision to make between using single-winner and multi-winner districts.
+However, when electing a legislative body, there is a real decision to make between using single-winner or multi-winner districts.
 That choice has profound consequences.

 On the other hand, single-winner districts are associated with:

-Two Round System: A system identical to the plurality system except that if no winner attains the majority of votes in the initial election a second "runoff" round of voting takes place between the two candidates who received the most votes in the initial round.
+Two Round System: A system identical to the plurality system except that if no winner attains the majority of votes in the initial election, a second "runoff" round of voting takes place between the two candidates who received the most votes in the initial round.

 Block voting: A system in which electors have as many votes as there are candidates to be elected.
 Counting is identical to a plurality system, with the candidates with the most votes winning the seats.
 This is widely used in the United States and is a winner-take-all system

 Single Voting: A multi-winner system in which electors have one vote.
 The candidates with the most votes win.
 When electing more than one candidate, this is not a winner take all system.
 When a "numbered post" system where all voter participate in a series one-winner elections, it is a winner-take-all system.

 List Proportional Voting: A multi-winner system in which political parties nominate candidates and electors vote for their most preferred party (or candidate nominated by a party).
 The seats are allocated to each party in proportion to the share received in the national vote.

-Mixed systems—which combine single-winner winner-take-all elements with multi-winner proportional elements—are increasingly popular.
+Mixed systems—which combine single-winner, winner-take-all elements with multi-winner proportional elements—are increasingly popular.
 Many consider them to be "the best of both worlds" because they maintain the link between constituent and representative in single-winner districts, while embracing proportionality.